 Shake Up the Standard Barbecue Menu

 Every home has a grill master.
-A reigning ruler of the iron grates, this individual has a series of go-to crowd pleasers they start revisiting at the earliest onset of the summer season.
-Aside from the usual preparation rituals of cleaning one’s grilling domain, stockpiling all things mesquite, or purchasing a brand new arsenal of gadgets and tools, the head of the grill begins to plot out when to execute their award-worthy masterpieces.
+A reigning ruler of the iron grates, this individual has a series of go-to crowd-pleasers they start revisiting at the earliest onset of the summer season.
+For us that’s always traditional Memorial Day burgers!

 According to the Library of Congress, President Lyndon Johnson declared Waterloo, New York, to be the “Birthplace of Memorial Day,” referencing a celebration the town had in 1866.